Krishkkdy/Project_Repository/README.md

 **<h2>18-19th May</h2>**: Basics of React

-React is a JavaScript library developed by Facebook for building user interfaces.
+**->** React is a JavaScript library developed by Facebook for building user interfaces.
 It's widely used for creating single-page applications (SPAs) and handling view layer for web and mobile apps.
 Here are the key concepts and features.

 **<h3>Component-Based Architecture</h3>**

-Components: React applications are built using reusable components.
+**Components:** React applications are built using reusable components.
 Components are like JavaScript functions that return JSX (JavaScript XML) to define the UI structure.

-Component Reusability: Components can be nested within each other and reused throughout the application, promoting modularity and maintainability.
+**Component Reusability:** Components can be nested within each other and reused throughout the application, promoting modularity and maintainability.

 **<h1>📅 Week 2: React Hook Form and Zod</h1>**